HarrisonburgDentist

 Care That Talks to Your Doctors

 Gum health is connected to your whole-body health.
 Because our office sits inside the Sentara RMH medical corridor, we can coordinate your gum-disease care with your physicians when diabetes, heart disease, or a weakened immune system is part of your picture.
 After treatment, we set you up on a periodontal maintenance schedule, usually cleanings a bit more often than every six months, to keep the disease from coming back.
+Patients across Harrisonburg, Rockingham County, and the wider Shenandoah Valley find it reassuring to have dental and medical care this close together.

 Notice Your Gums Bleeding?